thiagoamin/EV-Climate-Activism/README.md

 ```
 This integrated approach helps us test theoretical predictions and refine our understanding of participation dynamics in climate activism.
 By comparing Bayes factors, we can empirically determine which model more accurately reflects the mechanisms driving individual participation in collective action.

+## 5: Conclusion
+In this project, we explored a theoretical model predicting the expected value of individual participation in climate activism, initially explored by Lubell.
+While Lubell's model integrates key parameters such as the group's probability of success, individual contribution, and collective public good, it falls short in differentiating between success-dependent and success-independent factors, and it makes counterintuitive predictions regarding rational behavior.
+To address these issues, we proposed a revised model that substitutes ambiguous variables with more precise ones and incorporates the concept of the free-rider problem.
+We suggest using survey data to measure the relevant parameters and employing Bayesian statistical methods to compare the models rigorously.
+This comprehensive approach aims to refine our understanding of the factors driving climate activism and enhance the predictive power and practical application of these theoretical models.

+## 5: References
+1. Lubell, M., Zahran, S., & Vedlitz, A. (2007).
+Collective Action and Citizen Responses to Global Warming.
+Political Behavior, 29(3), 391–413. https://doi.org/10.1007/s11109-006-9025-2
+2. Olson, M. (1965).
+Logic of Collective Action: Public Goods and the Theory of Groups (Harvard economic studies. v.
+124).
+Harvard University Press.
+3. Ostrom, E. (1998).
+A Behavioral Approach to the Rational Choice Theory of Collective Action: Presidential Address, American Political Science Association, 1997.
+American Political Science Review, 92(01), 1–22. https://doi.org/10.2307/2585925
+4. Oliver, P. E. (1993).
+Formal Models of Collective Action.
+Annual Review of Sociology, 19, 271–300. http://www.jstor.org/stable/2083389